eriktim/openapi-elm/book/customization.md

 updateCustomUser = Api.map toCustomUser << updateUser << fromCustomUser
 ```

+We now should use `updateCustomUser` instead of `updateUser`.

 ### `withBasePath`

 You can override the base path as defined in the OpenAPI specification.
-You can do this per request or you can fully customise the `Api.send`.
+You can do this per request or you can fully customize the `Api.send`.

 An example: